-While New Year’s resolutions are often made in an effort to improve ourselves in some way—floss every day, go to the gym, learn a language—it’s entirely possible that we could make resolutions that both make us better as individuals, as well as benefit the planet.
-And, if we could make the world greener, then we could be healthier and so could our neighbors and so could the animals and rivers and plants.
+While New Year’s resolutions are often made to improve ourselves in some way—floss every day, go to the gym, learn a language—it’s entirely possible that we could make resolutions that both make us better as individuals as well as benefit the planet.
+And, if we could make the world greener, then we could be healthier, and so could our neighbors, and so could the animals and rivers and plants.
 Doesn’t that seem like a wonderful thing to devote oneself to?

 Keeping the Planet Clean

-Keeping the planet clean means changing some of those things we do, particularly the everyday stuff, that adds to the pollution, landfills and industrial waste that is dirtying things up.
+Keeping the planet clean means changing some of the things we do, particularly the everyday stuff that adds to the pollution, landfills, and industrial waste that is dirtying things up.
 We have to reduce our waste!

 - Create less packaging.
 It’s difficult to avoid all packaging, but we can all use less and choose better.
 We can buy secondhand, avoid what we don’t need, and use bulk bins.